 Otherwise the network shall reject the allocation request with ESM cause #45 "syntactical errors in packet filter(s)".

-The network may include a value for Back-off timer value IE in the BEARER RESOURCE ALLOCATION REJECT message.
+The network may include a Back-off timer value IE in the BEARER RESOURCE ALLOCATION REJECT message.

-If the Back-off timer value IE has been included and ESM cause value is not #26 "insufficient resources", the network may include the Re-attempt indicator IE to indicate whether the UE can re-attempt a Activate secondary PDP context procedure for the same APN after inter-system change to Iu or A/Gb mode.
+If the Back-off timer value IE is included and the ESM cause value is not #26 "insufficient resources", the network may include the Re-attempt indicator IE to indicate whether the UE may attempt a secondary PDP context activation procedure in the PLMN for the same APN in A/Gb or Iu mode.

 Upon receipt of a BEARER RESOURCE ALLOCATION REJECT message, the UE shall stop the timer T3480, release the traffic flow aggregate description associated to the PTI value, and enter the state PROCEDURE TRANSACTION INACTIVE.